mikependon/RepoDB.NET/pages/classes/baserepository.md

 }
 ```

-> Please visit our [JSON Cache](/reference/jsoncache) reference implementation for the detailed implementation about file-based caching using JSON.
+> Please visit our [JSON Cache](/reference/jsoncache) reference implementation page for the detailed implementation about file-based caching using JSON.

 ### Adding a Trace